TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 [^5]: Obviously I'd recommend *against* ridiculing someone, but even *I* have trouble holding back sometimes.
 Still, taking the high road is preferable. 🙄

 [^6]: You didn't hurt *my* feelings.
 Unless you consider being pissed off because you didn't bother to answer the question the same as hurt feelings. 🤬

+[^7]: *EDIT 13:43 PDT:* I was just reminded that after the person left this reply, he left another with an explanation of why I shouldn't be too worried.
+So in retrospect, I shouldn't have included this reply.
+But regardless, the points that follow are still valid.